top of page

 The choir will rehearse in the Life Center.
 The day and times for rehearsals for the various choirs and the First Fellowship band will be coordinated by the ministers serving those areas.

-What is a Green Room and how will it be used?
+What is a Multipurpose Room and how will it be used?

-The Green Room will be used by guest musicians as a waiting area during special events.
-On most Sundays, we anticipate that the Green Room will be used by orchestra members to assemble instruments and temporarily store cases during the service.
+The Multipurpose Room will be used by guest musicians as a waiting area during special events.
+On most Sundays, the space will be used by orchestra members to assemble instruments and temporarily store cases during the service.

 Where will all the choir and orchestra music be stored during construction?